List of lingua francas: Swahili

 Swahili, known as Kiswahili to its speakers, is used throughout large parts of East Africa and the eastern Democratic Republic of the Congo as a lingua franca, despite being the mother tongue of a relatively small ethnic group on the East African coast and nearby islands in the Indian Ocean.
 Swahili is also one of the working languages of the African Union and officially recognised as a lingua franca of the East African Community.
 At least as early as the late 18th century, Swahili was used along trading and slave routes that extended west across Lake Tanganyika and into the present-day Democratic Republic of Congo.
 Swahili rose in prominence throughout the colonial era, and has become the predominant African language of Tanzania and Kenya.
 Some ethnic groups now speak Swahili more often than their mother tongues, and many, especially in urban areas, choose to raise their children with Swahili as their first language, leading to the possibility that several smaller East African languages will fade away as Swahili transitions from being a regional lingua franca to a regional first language.

 It has official status as a national language in DR Congo, Tanzania and Kenya, and symbolic official status (understood but not widely spoken) in Uganda, Rwanda and Burundi.
 It is the first language of education in Tanzania and in much of eastern Congo.
 It is also the auxiliary language to be in the proposed East African Federation.

 Temne

 Temne is a regional lingua franca of northwestern Sierra Leone, although almost the entire population speaks the Krio language.

 West African Pidgin English

 West African Pidgin English is used by an estimated 75 million people across coastal West Africa, mainly as a second language.
 It is used in Nigeria, where it functions as something close to a national lingua franca (Nigerian Pidgin, as well as Ghana (Ghanaian Pidgin English) and Cameroon (Cameroonian Pidgin English), mainly the two anglophone regions.
 Closely related languages are used as lingua francas in Sierra Leone (Krio), Liberia (Liberian Kreyol) and Bioko island of Equatorial Guinea (Pichinglis).

 Wolof

 Wolof is a widely spoken lingua franca of Senegal and The Gambia (especially the capital, Banjul).
 It is the native language of approximately 5 million Wolof people in Senegal and is spoken as a second language by an equal number.

+Yoruba

+Yoruba is a language native to Southwestern Nigeria.